mozilla-l10n/documentation/src/products/iOS_products/updating_locales.md

 ## Prerequisites to adding a locale

-First, you will have to check that the locale is available within the iOS system settings. iOS currently supports two tiers of locales, and a locale must be part of one of these two lists in order to ship on Firefox for iOS.
-Unlike Firefox for Android, there’s no locale switcher included in the app, so it’s possible to ship only locales that are supported by iOS.
+First, you will have to check that the locale is available within the iOS system settings. iOS currently supports two tiers of locales, and a locale must be part of one of these two lists in order to ship on Mozilla products for iOS.
+Unlike Mozilla products for Android, there’s no locale switcher included in the app, so it’s possible to ship only locales that are supported by iOS.

 To tell if a locale is supported or not, take a look on an actual device, under the Language Settings of the most recent iOS version available.
 Tier one locales are the ones listed under “iPod/iPhone/iPad Language”, and Tier 2 locales appear under “Other Language” (or “Add Language” if there are already some languages under that list).
 If a locale doesn’t appear in any of these lists, then it is currently not supported by iOS.